-Listen a pianist you love and take stock to see how much you have ACTUALLY achieved!
+Listen to a pianist you love and take stock to see how much you have ACTUALLY achieved!

 You can also ask your piano teacher to just do something different in the lesson and explain to him or her how you feel.

-An amazing chat with your instructor can often clear any dark clouds that may have seem to find its way into your piano world!
+An amazing chat with your instructor can often clear any dark clouds that may have seem to find their way into your piano world!